openMSX Setup Guide

 For advanced users, it is also possible to let openMSX load a specific set of ROM images for a machine, independent of any file pool or the checksums of the ROM images.
 For that you copy the ROM file with the name and path as mentioned in the hardware configuration XML file that describes the machine, relative to the path of that machine description file.
 For example, if you dumped the ROMs of a Philips NMS 8250 machine, copy them to share/machines, because in the machine description file (in share/machines/Philips_NMS_8250.xml) the name of the ROMs is like this: nms8250_msx2sub.rom.
 We recommend to not use this feature, but use the file pools as mentioned above.

 If you are trying to run an MSX machine and get an error like Fatal error: Error in "broken" machine: Couldn't find ROM file for "MSX BIOS with BASIC ROM" (sha1: 12345c041975f31dc2ab1019cfdd4967999de53e). it means that the required system ROM for that machine with the given sha1sum cannot be found in one of the file pools as mentioned above (typically share/systemroms).
-This is the primary way to know that you are missing required system ROMs and thus something went wrong installing them (typically either not a file with the proper content or you put the file in the wrong place, or you put it in a large ZIP file with multiple files).
+This is the primary way to know that you are missing required system ROMs and therefore something went wrong installing them (typically either not a file with the proper content or you put the file in the wrong place, or you put it in a large ZIP file with multiple files).

 You can also manually check whether you have the correct ROM images.
 The value in the <sha1> tag(s) in the hardware configuration XML files contain checksums of ROM images that are known to work.
 You can compare the checksums of your ROM images to the ones in the hardware configuration XML files with the sha1sum tool.
-It is installed by default on most UNIX systems, on Windows you would have to download it separately.
+It is installed by default on most UNIX systems, on Windows you will have to download it separately.
 If the checksums match, it is almost certain you have correct system ROMs.
 If the checksums do not match, it could mean something went wrong dumping the ROMs, or it could mean you have a slightly older/newer model which contains different system ROMs.

 A typical case in which you can have problems with checksums (or ROMs not getting found in a file pool) is disk ROMs.
 The ROM dump can be correct, and still have a different checksum.
 This is because part of the ROM is not actually ROM, but mapped on the registers of the floppy controller.
 When you are sure it is correct, don't put it in a file pool, but put it in the proper directory, which is explained above.
 Alternatively, you could add the checksum in the XML file that describes the machine you made the ROM dump for (multiple checksums can be present, they will be checked in the same order as they are in the file).